marcelo-kazalukian/dev-notes/nginx_php_laravel_windows.md

 ## Setup Nginx conf file

 Everything should be working fine at this point.
-Then you have to modify the nginx conf file according to your needs.
+Then you have to modify the c:\nginx\conf\nginx file according to your needs.